Skip to main content

 Most Florida businesses need both.
 Workers compensation covers your employees when they are injured on the job.
 General liability covers third parties — customers, vendors, or the public — injured by your business operations.
 They protect against completely different risks.
 A restaurant, for example, needs workers comp for a cook who burns their hand and general liability for a customer who slips on a wet floor.

 Yes, with thresholds that vary by industry.
 Construction businesses must carry workers comp with just 1 employee, including corporate officers and LLC members.
 Non-construction businesses need it with 4 or more employees.
 Agricultural operations require it with 6 or more regular employees or 12 or more seasonal workers.
-These thresholds are set by the Florida Division of Workers Compensation.
+These thresholds are set by the Florida Division of Workers' Compensation under Florida Statute Chapter 440.

 No. General liability does not cover employee injuries.
 If an employee is hurt on the job, that is a workers compensation claim.
 General liability only covers injuries to third parties — people who are not your employees.
 This is the single most common coverage confusion among Florida business owners, and getting it wrong can result in denied claims and personal liability.